myclabs/jquery.confirm/README.md

 List of the options:

-* `text`: Text to display in the dialog
+- `text`: Text to display in the dialog
-* `title`: Title of the dialog (can be empty, the dialog will not have a header then)
+- `title`: Title of the dialog (can be empty, the dialog will not have a header then)
-* `confirm`: Handler executed when the user confirms
+- `confirm`: Handler executed when the user confirms
-* `cancel`: Handler executed when the user cancels
+- `cancel`: Handler executed when the user cancels
-* `confirmButton`: Label of the confirm button
+- `confirmButton`: Label of the confirm button
-* `cancelButton`: Label of the cancel button
+- `cancelButton`: Label of the cancel button
-* `post`: If false (default) and no confirm handler is set, redirects the user to the URL of the button/link with a GET request.
+- `post`: If false (default) and no confirm handler is set, redirects the user to the URL of the button/link with a GET request.
 If true, redirects with a POST request (like a form submission).
-* `confirmButtonClass`: HTML class for the confirmation button, defaults to `btn-primary`.
+- `confirmButtonClass`: HTML class for the confirmation button, defaults to `btn-primary`.
-* `cancelButtonClass`: HTML class for the cancel button, defaults to `btn-default`.
+- `cancelButtonClass`: HTML class for the cancel button, defaults to `btn-default`.
+- `dialogClass`: HTML class for the dialog, defaults to `modal-dialog`.

 Example: